top of page

 • Listen to local news and public safety officials for current emergency information and instructions.

-• If told to evacuate, do so immediately. turn off all utilities at the main power switch, close the main gas valve, and go to the safe location that you have identified.
+• If told to evacuate, do so immediately.
+Turn off utilities at the main power switch, close the main gas valve, and go to the safe location that you have identified.

 • Never drive around barricades.
 Local responders use them to safely direct traffic out of flooded areas.